 6.5.Y2e.1 General

-The authorization for RNAA shall use token based authorization using oauth2 framework.
+The authorization for RNAA shall use token-based authorization using oauth2 framework.
 The API invoker has the role of the OAuth client.
 The CCF has the role of the OAuth authorization server.
 The AEF has the role of the resource server.

-The access tokens used for RNAA can contain the resource owner identity claim and other claims.
-Within the token, GPSI is used as identifier.
-To avoid privacy issues, GPSI needs to be different from MSISDN, SUPI etc. AEF should do the authorization check to the API invocation request containing the token against the claims including the resource owner identity.
+The access tokens used for RNAA includes the resource owner identity and the CCF identity as the claims to allow the verification of the authorized resource owner and the corresponding authorization server which issued the access token.
+Within the token, GPSI is used as the resource owner identifier.
+To avoid privacy issues, GPSI needs to be different from MSISDN, SUPI etc. AEF should do the authorization check to the API invocation request containing the token against the claims including the resource owner identity and CCF ID.
 As the claim in the token includes resource owner identity, there is no need for additional UE authentication in API invocation.
 Moreover, the token should be able to restrict the API invoker to a specific resource (e.g., location, QoS, PDN connectivity status).
 For Oauth flows involving redirection, authentication between CCF/AUF and UE should be performed after API Invoker redirects the UE to CCF/AUF.
 Based on the operator's policy, mutual authentication between resource owner and CCF/AUF can be performed.
 The authentication method is up to operator policy (e.g. an already deployed mechanism, or AKMA, or GBA).

 In case of an external AF (i.e., not the application on the UE) as API invoker, for mutual authentication of API invoker AF and API exposing function, TS 33.122 [5] is reused.